MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-and-run-your-first-experiment-with-a-b-testing.md

 ---
-Description: In this walkthrough, you will create, run, and manage your first experiment with A/B testing.
+description: In this walkthrough, you will create, run, and manage your first experiment with A/B testing.
 title: Create and run your first experiment ms.assetid: 16A2B129-14E1-4C68-86E8-52F1BE58F256 ms.date: 02/08/2017